Excellent

 Understanding Your Help to Buy Valuation Requirements

-When you purchased your property using the Help to Buy equity loan, you agreed to specific terms that require a professional valuation at various stages of ownership.
-The most common reasons homeowners in Umberleigh require a Help to Buy valuation include selling their property on the open market, remortgaging to a new lender, or making a full or partial repayment of their equity loan.
-Each of these scenarios requires a valuation carried out by a RICS registered valuer who understands the specific requirements of the scheme and can produce a report that Homes England will accept.
+Buying with the Help to Buy equity loan meant agreeing to specific terms, including the need for a professional valuation at certain points in ownership.
+In Umberleigh, homeowners usually need a Help to Buy valuation when they are selling on the open market, remortgaging with a new lender, or repaying all, or part, of the equity loan.
+In every case, the valuation has to be carried out by a RICS registered valuer who knows the scheme’s requirements and can produce a report that Homes England will accept.

 Average Property Prices in EX37 by Type